euphwes/montecarlo-assignment/readme.md

 For larger numbers of metrics, and/or larger number of tickers, it might be more effective from a DB IO POV to query one *all* data from previous 24 hours, and then filter in memory.
 Need to do some DB query profiling, estimate resource usage, etc

+calculating std dev and ranking on the fly in the polling process.